BenKaehler/q2-makarsa/joss-paper/paper.md

 microbial interactions by using network analysis.

-**q2-makarsa** makes two popular microbial network inference methods, SpiecEasi [@kurtz2015sparse] and FlashWeave [@tackmann2019rapid] and a method to obtain node communities based on the Louvain algorithm [@Blondel_2008], available to users of the [QIIME 2](https://qiime2.org/) bioinformatics platform and bundles it with a new tool for visualising the inferred networks and producing publication-ready figures.
+**q2-makarsa** makes two popular microbial network inference methods, SpiecEasi [@kurtz2015sparse] and FlashWeave [@tackmann2019rapid], and a method to obtain node communities based on the Louvain algorithm [@Blondel_2008] available to users of the [QIIME 2](https://qiime2.org/) bioinformatics platform and bundles it with a new tool for visualising the inferred networks and producing publication-ready figures.
 By bringing these methods into the QIIME 2 platform, users can take data from laboratory to plot without breaking QIIME 2's distributed provenance tracking, improving scientific reproducibility.
-QIIME 2 also provides users with greater convenience by allowing non-specialists to access tools from, for instance, the [Galaxy](https://usegalaxy.org/) graphical user interface or the command line, rather than from R or Julia, greatly increasing their usability and audience.
+QIIME 2 also provides users with greater convenience by allowing non-specialists to access tools via any of QIIME 2's interfaces, such as the command line or a graphical user interface, rather than from R or Julia, greatly increasing their usability and audience.
 Additionally, by providing users easy access to these competing methods of network inference, users can compare and assess the robustness of